kubevirt/kubevirt/docs/updating-dependencies.md

 Works the same way like for the RPM test dependencies.

+## Verifying RPMs

+`bazeldnf` does some initial checks based on sha256.
+Notably the metalink, repomd.xml and the packages XML are verified.
+These checks happen whenever `make rpm-deps` is run.
+However, since we have no guarantee to still have the same RPMs available on subsequent runs, it is hard to check based on this the validity of the content in CI.
+RPM repos use therefore GPG signing to verify the origin of the content.

+Therefore, local and CI verification based on gpg keys can be performend by executing the `make verify-rpm-deps` command.

 ## Onboarding new architectures

 * Create architecture specific entries in [repo.yaml](repo.yaml) and